awkay/om-tutorial/README.md

 ## Figwheel notes

-I'm starting three builds at the same time in `start-dev`.
 Once the figwheel REPL is going, you can clean and rebuild with

 ```
 (reset-autobuild)